Moldova–Ukraine relations

 Moldova–Ukraine relations are the bilateral/diplomatic/foreign relations between the sovereign states of Moldova and Ukraine.
 The Moldova–Ukraine border is 985 kilometers (612 miles).
 Ukrainians are the third largest ethnic group in Moldova, behind Moldovans and Romanians.
 Both countries were former republics of the Soviet Union and are also the poorest countries in Europe.
 Both countries have applied for membership to join the European Union in 2022.

 History

 Early contacts

-Close cooperation between the Central Rada of the Ukrainian People's Republic and the Sfatul Țării of the Moldavian Democratic Republic in November–December 1917 was evidenced by the fact that the first meeting of the Moldovan Parliament was held on November 21, 1917 in Chisinau under the protection of "national Moldavian and Ukrainian troops."
+Close cooperation between the Central Rada of the Ukrainian People's Republic and the Sfatul Țării of the Moldavian Democratic Republic in November–December 1917 was evidenced by the fact that the first meeting of the Moldovan Parliament was held on November 21, 1917 in Chișinău under the protection of "national Moldavian and Ukrainian troops."
 After the declaration of the independent Ukrainian People's Republic, its government, defining the state borders, paid special attention to that with Moldova.